LANL-Seismoacoustics/stochprop/doc/source/eofs.rst

     a_1 \left( z_M \right) & a_2 \left( z_M \right)	& \cdots 	& a_N \left( z_M \right)
     \end{pmatrix}

-* Analysis of this :math:`N \times M` matrix to compute EOFs entails first extracting the mean set of values and then applying a singular value decomposition (SVD) to define singular values and orthogonal vectors
+* Analysis of this :math:`N \times M` matrix to compute EOFs entails first extracting the mean set of values and then applying a singular value decomposition (SVD) to define singular values and orthogonal functions,

 .. math::
     A \left( \vec{z} \right)
     \, \xrightarrow{\text{SVD}} \,
     \bar{a} \left( z_m \right), \mathcal{S}_n^{(a)}, \mathcal{E}_n^{(A)} \left( z_m \right)

 * The resulting EOF information can be used to reproduce any other other field sampled on the same set of points,

 .. math::
 	\hat{b} \left( z_m \right) = \bar{a} \left( z_m \right) + \sum_n{ \mathcal{C}_n^{(b)} \mathcal{E}_n^{(A)} \left( z_m \right)},